Rolls-Royce wins engine order from U.S. lessor CIT

-LONDON Britain's Rolls-Royce (RR.L) has won a contract to supply engines to power 23 Airbus EAD.PA aircraft ordered by U.S. leasing company CIT Aerospace, it said on Wednesday.
+LONDON May 22 Britain's Rolls-Royce has won a contract to supply engines to power 23 Airbus aircraft ordered by U.S. leasing company CIT Aerospace, it said on Wednesday.

-Rolls, the world's second-largest maker of aircraft engines behind U.S. group General Electric (GE.N), said the deal included Trent XWB engines to power 10 A350 aircraft and Trent 700 engines for 13 Airbus A330 jets.
+Rolls, the world's second-largest maker of aircraft engines behind U.S. group General Electric, said the deal included Trent XWB engines to power 10 A350 aircraft and Trent 700 engines for 13 Airbus A330 jets.

 The Trent XWB, specifically designed for the Airbus A350, is the fastest selling Trent engine ever, with more than 1,200 already sold, according to Rolls.
 The A350 is due to enter service in 2014.